rudra-sett/vedira-api/REPOGUIDE.md

 ## 🏗️ **Project Overview**

-VEDIRA API is a serverless educational platform built on AWS that generates AI-powered course content, including lessons, multiple-choice questions, and flashcards.
-The system uses **AWS Lambda as the primary compute service** with AWS CDK for infrastructure as code, leveraging multiple AWS services for a complete learning management solution.
+VEDIRA API is the **backend serverless platform** built on AWS that generates AI-powered course content, including lessons, multiple-choice questions, and flashcards.
+This backend serves the VEDIRA mobile app (separate repository: `lesson-buddy`) and uses **AWS Lambda as the primary compute service** with AWS CDK for infrastructure as code, leveraging multiple AWS services for a complete learning management solution.

+> **🔗 Architecture**: This is the **backend AWS Lambda API** that serves the **frontend Flutter app** (lesson-buddy repository)

 ### **Why AWS Lambda?**
 - **Core Requirement**: All application logic runs on Lambda functions